Morbix/TableManager/README.md

 ```

 ### Configuring a Row
-You can set the configuration:
+You can set the `configuration` property:
 ```swift
 let row = Row(withIdentifier: "CellBasic", object: someString)